HOW THE ENTERTAINMENT INDUSTRY USES MARKETING.

 Personality and attitude

-Breaking into this area of the industry is going to be hard, you may not receive any feedback or responses from companies you send your resume to.
+There are only 32 distribution companies in the UK and some of those enterprises are very compact.
+Breaking into this area of the industry is going to be hard, you may not receive any feedback or responses from companies you send your CV to.
 Your job search jobs can take some time to develop a thick skin and tenacious resolve.
 So while you are looking for work you're going to need to provide a roof over your head, a wage is going to be essential during this time.
 Temping can give you the flexibility to attend job interviews, and allow you to work on your admin and Excel skills.

-Applying for positions and sending out resumes can be a full-time job in itself.
+Finding work and sending out CVs can be a full-time job in itself.
 Some people will get lucky, finding work almost instantaneously after graduation.
-Some may have put in the hours with internships while they are studying, some people might just be in the right place at the right time.
+Some may have put in the hours (work experience/internships) while they are studying, some people might just be in the right place at the right time.
 Whatever situation you find yourself in, the resounding advice from professionals working in the film industry is to be persistent; persistent and relentless in the pursuit of your chosen career.
-Keep applying for positions, gaining experience, sending emails, connecting via social media and calling in to see if they have any vacancies.
+Keep applying for positions, sending emails, dropping off CVs at company reception desks, and calling in to see if they have any vacancies or work experience opportunities.
+Marketing and PR have universal application if you find any opportunities outside entertainment they can be worth considering while looking for an opening.

 Ask US FOR ADVICE